CousinRicky/RC3-POV-Tools/README.md

 ### Macro `sRGB_Hex_Linear_s (Value)`

 Converts a value 0...1 to a 2-digit hexadecimal string, without encoding as sRGB, and returns the string.
-If the argument is negative, `"--"` is returned; if the argument is greater than 1.0, `"++"` is returned.
+If the rounded hexadecimal value is negative, `"--"` is returned; if the rounded hexadecimal value is greater than 1.0, `"++"` is returned.

 ### Macro `sRGB_Hex_Convert_s (Value)`

 Converts a value 0...1 in linear space to an sRGB-encoded 2-digit hexadecimal string, and returns the string.
-If the argument is negative, `"--"` is returned; if the argument is greater than 1.0, `"++"` is returned.
+If the rounded hexadecimal value is negative, `"--"` is returned; if the rounded hexadecimal value is greater than 1.0, `"++"` is returned.

 ### Macro `sRGB_Hex_Straight_Color_s (Color)` or `sRGB_Hex_Straight_Colour_s (Colour)`

 Converts a color to a 6-digit hexadecimal string, without encoding as sRGB, and returns the string.
-If a channel value is negative, `"--"` is returned for that channel; if a channel value is greater than 1.0, `"++"` is returned for that channel.
+If a rounded hexadecimal channel value is negative, `"--"` is returned for that channel; if a rounded hexadecimal channel value is greater than 1.0, `"++"` is returned for that channel.
 The filter and transmit channels are ignored.
 A scalar argument will be promoted to a color.

 ### Macro `sRGB_Hex_Convert_Color_s (Color)` or `sRGB_Hex_Convert_Colour_s (Colour)`

 Converts a color in linear space to an sRGB-encoded 6-digit hexadecimal string, and returns the string.
-If a channel value is negative, `"--"` is returned for that channel; if a channel value is greater than 1.0, `"++"` is returned for that channel.
+If a rounded hexadecimal channel value is negative, `"--"` is returned for that channel; if a rounded hexadecimal channel value is greater than 1.0, `"++"` is returned for that channel.
 The filter and transmit channels are ignored.
 A scalar argument will be promoted to a color.